mangr3n/ai_coding_os/workflow_addons/workflow_addons.md

 - You're implementing features informed by existing codebases
 - You're creating a new package/module adapted from existing code

+### 102-workspace-management.md
+**Purpose**: Real-time workspace management for working on items from the work queue **Key Features**:
+- Stack-based active work management
+- Comprehensive idea capture during development
+- Integration with DevOps change management
+**Use When**:
+- Working on any item from the work queue
+- Need to maintain focus while capturing emerging ideas
+- Managing work items and their dependencies

 <!-- Template for new entries:
 ### XXX-addon-name.md
 **Purpose**: One-line description